Mosquito, Flea, Tick Repellent at the Tailgate

-So when it comes time to tailgate or go camping, we need to find ways to keep the little bugs from attacking.
-And thee citronella candles just don’t do the job.
+When it comes time to tailgate or go camping, we need to find ways to keep the little bugs from attacking.
+And three citronella candles just don’t do the job.

 I’m also quite tired of the sticky, oily mess that many of the mosquito repellent sprays leave behind.
 Or I forget to put any spray on until after I’ve gotten bit by a few mosquitoes.
 Of course, that defeats the purpose of having a spray.